nepalez/merchant-rs/README.md

-# merchant-rs-core
+# merchant-rs

-The Async, Type-Safe Payment Abstraction Core for Rust.
+The Async, Type-Safe Payment Abstraction for Rust.

-This is the minimal, foundational crate for the `merchant-rs` ecosystem.
+This is a foundational library for building reliable, unified payment APIs in Rust.
-Its sole purpose is to define the contracts (traits), data structures, and error handling necessary for building a reliable, unified payment API in Rust.
+Its purpose is to define the contracts (traits), data structures, and error handling necessary for payment processing across diverse gateways and payment methods.

 This crate contains zero network logic, ensuring it is lightweight and highly focused on type safety and architectural consistency.
 All gateway-specific implementations (e.g., `Stripe`, `NomuPay`) are handled by separate, optional adapter crates.